Msaif2299/Weather-Prediction/README.md

 Once done, press Enter in 'GenerateData.py' and let it finish Once that is done, run 'Main.py'

-To see the application in action on sample data , download the "sample.rar" file , extract it and in the sample folder run Main.py
+To see the application in action on sample data , download the "standalone_application.rar" file , extract it and in the standalone_application folder run Main.py